 Apartment units are shared with other WiW program participants.
 Apartment units typically have one or two bedrooms, and each bedroom is shared by two or three students (note: bedrooms are shared).
-Room assignments are made according to program enrollment and unit availability, with consideration for student preferences.
-You will provide your housing preferences to program staff prior to receiving a room assignment.
-While we cannot make a guarantee, every effort is made to honor student preferences.
+Students who have housing accommodations with McBurney for a single room should contact program staff and let us know.
+We will work with our housing provider to see if we can make that accommodation on the program, but it may depend on space availability.
+Students who do not have any McBurney accommodations will not be placed in a single bedroom.